open-sauced/api/README.md

 ### 🗄️ Setting Up A PostgreSQL Database Locally

 A PostgreSQL Docker container has been set up to facilitate local development.
-This container can be set up as follows:
+After navigating to the `dev/` directory, this container can be set up as follows:

 **1. Obtain SSL Certificates:**
 For secure SSL communication, you need a pair of SSL certificates: `server.crt` and `server.key`.
 You can generate self-signed certificates by using OpenSSL: